 My Late Blooming Daylilies

-Years ago (it was actually close to three decades ago!), I started working with late blooming daylilies.
+Years ago (it was actually over three decades ago!), I started working with late blooming daylilies.
 At that time, there were not many late tets on the market, but there were late and very late dips.
 I chose to use Dr. Stout’s Autumn King (1950) which is a very late, tall (registered at 54” but I remember it being taller), yellow self.
 I much preferred the plant habit of Autumn Prince, but the flower of AK is larger, and that’s what I wanted…large flowered lates.
-I did try breeding AP with large flowers, but didn’t have any satisfactory results.
+I did try breeding AP with large flowers, but didn’t have satisfactory results so I continued with AK.

 Anyone breeding plants the conventional way knows that sometimes what you choose as parents comes down to convenience.
 Since at the time I didn’t have many lates to cross with AK, I went with what was at hand.
 I used pollen from Heaven Can Wait (Ra Hansen 1990) which blooms mid-late.
 I honestly don’t remember whether HCW was still in flower when I crossed it onto AK, or if I used collected/stored pollen.
 But HCW had the attributes I was looking for at the time…on the late side, wide petals, and ruffles.

 The seedlings pictured are the result of several generations after the original cross.
-Because of a physical move of my seedlings, and time, many labels were lost or illegible so I’m not certain of the exact parentage for many of my selected seedlings.
-However, all of these pictured are out of the original AK X HCW line.
+Most of these pictured are out of the original AK X HCW line.
 In some cases they’ve been crossed with another late then crossed with another AK X HCW seedling.
-While pedigrees are uncertain, I do know many of the parents involved (although not all of these are represented in the photos).
+While some pedigrees are uncertain, I do know many of the parents involved (although not all of these are represented in the photos).

 They are –